harshit428288/python/README.md

 It also deepened my appreciation of how data can inform smarter public infrastructure planning.

 🌍 Why It Matters: Surface lift irrigation is critical for sustainable agriculture in water-scarce regions — data can unlock better efficiency, equity, and impact on rural livelihoods.

+here are my objective on this topic
+*to determine scheme_construction_cost,scheme_machinery_cost,scheme_maintainence_cost